List of Spider-Man: The Animated Series characters: Doctor Octopus

 Doctor Octopus (voiced by Efrem Zimbalist Jr.) made several appearances in the show.
 Doctor Octopus used to be Otto Octavius, who was Peter Parker's science teacher at Science Camp.
 This relationship of former mentor and pupil made Doctor Octopus fond of Peter even after his descent into villainy.
 One day, Octavius created a fusion experiment, using four metal tentacles.
 When the experiment exploded, Octavius' tentacles were permanently stuck on his back.
 In his first appearance, Doctor Octopus kidnaps Felicia Hardy and J. Jonah Jameson for ransom from Felicia's mother, as Felicia's mom did not have patience to fund Ock's experiments before he was a villain.
 When Peter calls him, Doctor Octopus decides to have Peter bring the ransom.
 But Doctor Octopus reveals he would not release Felicia and Jameson anyway but after he was defeated by Spider-Man, who Peter was secretly, after Ock threw Peter off into another part of the abandoned space lab Ock hid out in, Dr. Octopus was captured, and was taken to jail where his tentacles were anchored to the wall of his cell.

 Later, he became a member of The Insidious Six in the first two episodes of Season 2 and the five-part episode, "Six Forgotten Warriors" in Season 5, and one of the Kingpin's enforcers after the first episodes of Season 2, helping him commit crimes.
 At one point during "The Insidious Six" episode, Kingpin swayed Doctor Octopus into the group by offering him his own laboratory.
 He even came far as unmasking Spider-Man with the Insidious Six.
-Since Spider-Man did not fight as good as he usually does because it was part of Spider-Man's lively evolution, Ock thought he was a fake and Peter Parker dressed as him when he couldn't find the real Spider-Man.
+Since Spider-Man did not fight as good as he usually does because it was part of Spider-Man's lively evolution, Ock thought he was a fake and Peter Parker dressed as him when he could not find the real Spider-Man.
 He also came to wiping out Spider-Man's memory and making him think the two were partners-in-crime.
 But thanks to Spider-Man's fangirl Tiana and a cabbie named Mousie, he got his memory back and Octavius was sent back to jail.